 When the vehicle passes the inspection, it will be photographed and the inspector will check the documentation that comes with the vehicle.
 This could be a certificate of salvage from Pennsylvania or from another state where you bought the vehicle from a used car auction.

 When it comes to insuring the vehicle, it can be tricky, but it is possible.
-When you rebuild the vehicle, you should be able to find a number of insurance companies that will provide you with coverage.
+When you rebuild the vehicle, you should be able to find insurance companies to provide you with coverage.
 However, it is possible that they will only provide you with basic coverage in most instances.
-Since it is a rebuilt title, they are not often willing to provide comprehensive or collision, as it is not in their best interest.
+Since it is a rebuilt title, they are not often willing to provide comprehensive or collision.
+As it is not in their best interest.

 However, different insurance companies have different policies.
-You may be able to find an insurer in Pennsylvania that will insure the vehicle you bought from the used car auction.
+You may be able to find an insurer in Pennsylvania that will insure the vehicle you bought from the auction.
 Shop around and talk to a number of different companies.
-Complete your research before you buy the vehicle, so you have a shortlist of potential companies from which to choose when you make your purchase.
+Complete your research before you buy the vehicle.
+So you have a shortlist of potential companies from which to choose when you make your purchase.

-Even though buying from a used car auction will often mean the vehicle needs to have some repairs before you are able to title, register, and insure it, the amount that you save could well be worth it.
-Take the time to check out what some of the online auctions in your area have to offer, and make sure you check into the vehicle more to understand the type and extent of damage it has before you buy.
+Even though buying from a used car auction will often mean the vehicle needs to have some repairs.
+Before you are able to title, register, and insure it.
+The amount that you save could well be worth it.
+Take the time to check out what some of the online auctions in your area have to offer.
+Make sure you check into the vehicle more to understand the type/extent of damage it has before you buy.

 A little bit of research can help make sure you don’t buy a vehicle that will be too expensive to repair.